In the course of my faith journey, I often find myself asking people if they believe in God. The answers people give can be quite telling.

 The reason why I believe in the Abrahamic religions, rather than in Hinduism or Buddhism for example, is because Abraham was a monotheist who was favoured by God.
 As a monotheist myself, I find I can relate philosophically to the teachings found in the Abrahamic Scriptures, especially those teachings in which we do not attribute partners to God, but worship God alone.

 Are you uncertain about all this?
 If in doubt, pray to God for guidance.
 He is not far from those who humble themselves before Him.
-It’s a vitally important subject because Christians, Muslims, and Jews all believe in a day of judgement following the resurrection of the dead at a time in the future known only to God.
+It’s a vitally important subject because Christians and Muslims both believe in a day of judgement following the resurrection of the dead at a time in the future known only to God.
 We must strive to find the right path to please God and the right way to follow Him so that we can have hope that we will avoid the punishment of the fires of hell and instead live in paradise in the afterlife.